 Looking for labels such as the Fairtrade label when you purchase certain items can help you to make the right decisions.
 It can somewhat simplify the minefield of trying to find the most sustainable products.
 It is not often easy to find out all the information you need.
 Especially to understand the true social, economic and environmental impact of the things you choose to buy.
 But labeling that shows conformity to an established set of standards can help you to make the most ethical decisions.

 It is important to understand that while choosing Fairtrade products can be a step in the right direction, it is only part of the picture.

 The Fairtrade label tells consumers a lot about where their purchases come from.
 It tells us that buying such products will not have a certain detrimental social or economic impact on the poor and vulnerable in developing nations.

 Yes, Fairtrade standards do touch upon environmental issues.
-But it is important to understand that even when a producer is Fairtrade certified, they might not necessarily be implementing best practice when it comes to the environmental sphere.
-It is important to understand that, like any labelling or certification scheme, Fairtrade labelling does have its limitations.
+But it is important to understand that even when a producer is Fairtrade certified, they might not necessarily be implementing best practices when it comes to the environmental sphere.
+It is important to understand that, like any labeling or certification scheme, Fairtrade labeling does have its limitations.
 It is not a panacea for all the world's ills.

 For this reason, it is best to look not only for Fairtrade labels but also for other labels that denote conformance with other sustainability criteria.

 For example, you should look out for organic certifications, such as Soil Association Organic, and Global Organic Standards.